gcharters/coffee/README.md

                         <default_barista_base_url>${baristaBaseURL}</default_barista_base_url>
                     </bootstrapProperties>
 ```
-The above takes the properties we defined in the maven project and passes them to liberty as bootstrap properties.
+The above takes the properties we defined in the maven project and passes them to Liberty as bootstrap properties.

 Note, we're using the `env.` prefix because in the Docker modules of this Masterclass you will set these through environment variables.
 Note, also the names use underscores (`_`) so they can be passed as environment variables.